mhagstrand/slate/source/includes/_changelog_2016.md

 Once once you have pulled the latest code from the [Stencil repo](https://github.com/bigcommerce/stencil), you can access this version by checking out its tag, using: `git checkout v1.2.1`

-### API: List Orders endpoint adds email filter
+### List Orders endpoint adds email filter

 The List Orders endpoint now allows filtering by customer email address.
 We have added the `email` field to the list of filters on the [List Orders reference page](api/v2/orders/#list-orders).

-### API: Apps can now request new auth scopes after publication
+### Apps can now request new auth scopes after publication

 Apps for BigCommerce stores can now request new OAuth scopes after publication.
 To grant these new scopes, merchants no longer need to uninstall and reinstall the app.